 The primary conclusion reached in this report is that South Africa’s regulatory framework must be robust enough to ensure that, if hydraulic fracturing associated with shale gas exploration and exploitation were approved, any resultant negative impacts would be mitigated.

-Mr Jan Willem Egginck, Upstream (Exploration) Shell South Africa told News24 that the threat of water contamination was minimal and that they were committed to open discussion about the environment related to the effect of fracking.
+Mr Jan Willem Egginck, Upstream (Exploration) Shell South Africa said the threat of water contamination was minimal and they were committed to open discussion about the environment related to the effect of fracking.
 He also said that companies should plan for all eventualities.

 “I cannot rule out that an incident will not occur because I don’t think we should.
 We should be honest: This is an industry where incidents may occur.
 I always say good operators like Shell have a plan in case an incident happens; bad operators have no plan: They run into a problem and then they don’t know what to do.”